News

 Wagga Wagga's move to circle sentencing benefits Indigenous offenders, community - Lloyd Dolan

-In October 2023, Lloyd Dolan, Academic Lead (First Nations) at Charles Sturt University and a member of LIPPE and APC’s Indigenous Health Strategy Group, was highlighted in an ABC news article discussing the positive impact of circle sentencing in Wagga Wagga.
+In October 2023, Lloyd Dolan, Academic Lead (First Nations) at Charles Sturt University and a member of the LIPPE® Network and APC’s Indigenous Health Strategy Group, was highlighted in an ABC news article discussing the positive impact of circle sentencing in Wagga Wagga.

 Lloyd talks about the cycle of Indigenous disadvantage, crime and incarceration and how he is using his lived experience to help change the narrative in his community.